 Change isn’t made with malicious intent

-I often hear from folks who are absolutely and utterly convinced that whatever change they’ve encountered was made for the express purpose of angering them3 or for some other dark, conspiratorial intent.
+I often hear from folks who are utterly convinced that whatever change they encounter is created for the express purpose of angering them3 — or for some other dark, conspiratorial intent.

 Hardware and software vendors are in a constant competitive battle, and you don’t stay competitive by standing still.
-In fact, halting innovation and change is a fast track to complete and total failure.
+In fact, halting innovation and change is a fast track to failure.

-You remain competitive by continually striving to make your product better: better than the previous version and better than the competition.
+Companies remain competitive by continually striving to make their product better: better than the previous version and better than the competition.